 1. Career Stability and Industry Growth

 The need for energy is always rising.
 That's just as true for the rest of the world as it is for Canada—especially as developing countries expand their economies.
-Energy demand is so great that, between 2012 and 2035, it is projected to increase by 35 percent at the global level.*
+In fact, between 2019 and 2040, the demand for natural gas alone is projected to increase by 43 percent at the global level.1